brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ## Overview
 _SA Creator_: [Britton LaRoche](mailto:britton.laroche@mongodb.com)

-In this short tutorial we are going to create a Human Reousrces application that tracks changes to employees over time.
+In this short tutorial we are going to create a Human Resources application that tracks changes to employees over time.
 To accomplish this we will modify our blog tutorial by adding fields and using an upsert into a new HR database with an employees collection.
 We will add a trigger to take the new full employee document into one collection, and just the updated fields into a second collection.

 ![Diagram](img/employeeTrigger.jpg "Diagram")